kos-lang/kos/doc/modules.md

 This property populates a new object on every read.

 The property is an object containing the following elements:

- - type - type of the object, one of the following strings:
+ * type       - type of the object, one of the following strings:
                 `"file"`, `"directory"`, `"char"` (character device),
                 `"device"` (block device), `"fifo"`, `"symlink"`, `"socket"`
- - size - size of the file object, in bytes
+ * size       - size of the file object, in bytes
- - blocks - number of blocks allocated for the file object
+ * blocks     - number of blocks allocated for the file object
- - block_size - ideal block size for reading/writing
+ * block_size - ideal block size for reading/writing
- - flags - bitflags representing OS-specific file attributes
+ * flags      - bitflags representing OS-specific file attributes
- - inode - inode number
+ * inode      - inode number
- - hard_links - number of hard links
+ * hard_links - number of hard links
- - uid - id of the owner
+ * uid        - id of the owner
- - gid - id of the owning group
+ * gid        - id of the owning group
- - device - array containing major and minor device numbers if the object is a device
+ * device     - array containing major and minor device numbers if the object is a device
- - atime - last access time (number of seconds since Epoch)
+ * atime      - last access time, in microseconds since Epoch)
- - mtime - last modification time (number of seconds since Epoch)
+ * mtime      - last modification time, in microseconds since Epoch)
- - ctime - creation time (number of seconds since Epoch)
+ * ctime      - creation time, in microseconds since Epoch)

+The precision of time properties is OS-dependent.
+For example, on POSIX-compatible OS-es these properties have 1 second precision.

+On Windows, the `inode`, `uid` and `gid` elements are not produced.

+The `device` element is only produced for device objects on some OS-es, for example Linux, *BSD, or MacOSX.

 file.prototype.position
 -----------------------